 Over more than a decade, Enterprise has helped people and communities recover and rebuild after disasters.
 Along the way, we’ve gained valuable knowledge on how to minimize the impact of weather-related events, and we’re using that expertise to inform our disaster preparedness tools for partners in low-income neighborhoods.

-And there’s more to come – as part of the Climate Strong Islands Initiative, we are leading a collaborative effort with Asociación de Constructores de Puerto Rico and other key partners to write Keep Safe: Strategies for Puerto Rico Housing Resilience, a manual for building homes to withstand future disasters.
+And there’s more to come – as part of the Climate Strong Islands Initiative, we are leading a collaborative effort with Asociación de Constructores de Puerto Rico and other key partners which has written Keep Safe: Strategies for Puerto Rico Housing Resilience, a manual for building homes to withstand future disasters.

 As we work toward long-term recovery and rebuilding after natural disasters, we’ll continue to equip communities with the technical resources they need to become – and remain – prepared.

 No two disasters are alike, but the people whose lives and homes are affected all need the same thing – a safe and secure future, starting with an affordable home built to be resilient.